wso2-attic/ballerina-integrator/README.md

 Ballerina project initialized
 ```

-- Once you initialize your Ballerina project.
-You can change the names of the file to match with our guide project file names.
+- Once you initialize your Ballerina project, you can change the names of the file to match with our guide project file names.

 ### Implement the RESTful web service